AWegnerGitHub/stackapi/docs/dev/contributing.rst

 This document lays out guidelines and advice for contributing to this project.
 If you're thinking of contributing, please start by reading this document and getting a feel for how contributing to this project works.
-If you have any questions, feel free to reach out to `Andrew Wegner`_ the primary maintainer.
+If you have any questions, feel free to reach out to `Andrew Wegner`_, the primary maintainer.

 .. _Andrew Wegner: https://github.com/AWegnerGitHub/stackapi/issues